-Chapter 6 Visit 3 Climbing The Language Mountain The Biggest Wish.
-All parents have one big wish for their child with autism: 'We want our child to talk.'
-In this visit, I talk to Jim and Julie Grant about how to help Jacob climb the 'Language Mountain' so he will have the best chance of developing functional language, language that truly communicates with others.
-After deciding on an intensive intervention approach (The Grants chose to do the PLAY Project.) and special education services, finding a good speech and language pathologist (SLP) and occupational therapist (OT) for Jacob are the next steps in putting together a comprehensive intervention plan.
-(We'll discuss OT at the next visit.)
-While special education school programs almost always provide some speech and language (S&L) and OT therapies for children with ASD, the amount of time per week is typically small (as little as a half hour per month; as much as 1⁄2 hour per week).
-Parents can always advocate for more hours of therapeutic services as part of their educational plan (IFSP or IEP-see previous visit) but most of my parents, if they can afford it and/or have insurance coverage, add some private S&L therapy and OT to their child's program.
-Me: "So who's watching the boys?"
+Chapter 6 Visit 3: Part 1 Climbing the Language Mountain The Biggest Wish All parents have one big wish for their child with autism: 'We want our child to talk.'
+In this visit, I talk to Jim and Julie Grant about how to help Jacob climb the 'Language Mountain' so he will have the best chance of developing functional language-language that truly communicates with others.
+After deciding on an intensive intervention approach (the Grants chose to do the PLAY Project) and special education services finding a good speech and language pathologist (SLP) and occupational therapist (OT) for Jacob are the next steps in putting together a comprehensive intervention plan (we'll discuss OT at the next visit).
+While special education school programs almost always provide some speech and language (S&L) and OT therapies for children with ASD, the amount of time per week is typically small (as little as half an hour per month and as much as half an hour per week).
+Parents can always advocate for more hours of therapeutic services as part of their educational plan (IFSP or IEP-See Chapter 5), but most of my parents, if they can afford it and/or have insurance coverage, add some private S&L therapy and OT to their child's program.
+Dr. Rick: "So who's watching the boys?"
 Mom: "Grandma.
-My mom.
-My folks are only fifteen minutes away."
-Me: "It's great that you have that kind of support."
+My mom."
+Dr. Rick: "It's great that you have that kind of support."
 Dad: "I even like them."
-Me: "That's a plus.
+Dr. Rick: "That's a plus.
 The question is do they like you?"
-Mom: "They adore Jim.
+Mom: "Ha ha!
+They adore Jim.
 My dad and Jim go fishing together."
 Dad: "I help them around the house.
 They're getting up there in age."
 Mom: "But they can still keep up with the boys.
 It gives me a much needed break."
-Me: "So here we are.
-What's on your mind?"
-Dad: "You said we should come back to talk about speech and OT for Jacob.
+Dr. Rick: "So how are you doing?
+Did you hear back from the school system about that IEP meeting?"
+Mom (proudly): "In fact we did.
+The new IEP meeting is scheduled!"
+Dr. Rick: "Way to go!
+And did you ask for an advocate?"
+Dad: "We did.
+In writing.
+And we already heard back from her.
+We're putting together a plan for the meeting along with some IEP goals."
+Dr. Rick: "You guys have done great."
+Mom: "Today, we wanted to talk about speech and OT goals for Jacob so we could put them into our IEP."
 Insurance Issues.